This post may contain affiliate links.

 • Word Problems: Kids will love working through the beginning word problems page in this pack.
 Pick the puppies out of this set of animal math counters, and let your kids use them to solve the problems if necessary.

 • Because strawberries and strawberry shortcake are mentioned in the story, you could have your kids make a strawberry craft.
-They can make a handprint strawberry craft, a craft stick strawberry, or a paper plate strawberry craft.
+They can make a handprint strawberry craft or a paper plate strawberry craft.

 Just like the dogs’ mother, you could make a tasty dessert for/with your kids.
 Try any one of these recipes: